Galhadarr/Model-Training-System/README.md

-# Model-Training-System
+# model-training-system
-"Systems Programming" course project - implementation of a Micro-Service framework
+"Systems Programming" course project.
+Implementation of a Micro-Service framework consists of two main components: A Message-Bus and Micro-Services (representing GPUs and CPUs).
+The project includes multithreading programming, callbacks, and synchronized functions.